 At the same time I pleaded guilty, I also settled eBay's bogus civil suit.
-If I didn't, I would have owed criminal restitution, which would have made my life even harder going forward.
+If I didn't, I would have owed criminal restitution, which would have made my life much harder going forward.
 The terms of the settlement are confidential, but I will say that my business partner (who was never charged, for reasons only he and the government know) left me high and dry, and I had to personally pay the entire amount.
 He knew I was screwed and had no choice.
 The prospect of a settlement forced eBay to name a number they "calculated" they had "lost" due to my "fraud" so they said $200,000-400,000, or 4-8% of the total amount we ever earned.

 I can imagine no worse Earthly torment than to drive your spouse and best friend to a federal prison, leave them there, and then drive away.
 That's exactly what my wife had to do on September 2, 2014.
 If you know her, give her a hug.
 Despite all that transpired over the past 8 years, my marriage reminds me every day that I am the luckiest guy on Earth.